-When the temperature outside drops too low, it inhibits a mini split system's ability to function effectively.
+Temperature extremes inhibit a mini split system's ability to function effectively.

 Typically, this decline is not perceptible during hot summer months, but dramatic temperature drops can drastically affect a mini split's ability to heat and cool during winter months.

 Where you install your outdoor condenser will greatly impact how well it operates in the winter.

-Proper spacing and positioning effect how well the air is circulated as it's drawn through the unit.
+Proper spacing and positioning affect how well the air is circulated as it's drawn through the unit.
 Leaving enough room in the right areas will help prevent snow or ice from building up on the unit.

 Placing the unit under an overhang or some sort of roof is a great way to shelter it from snow and ice.
-However, make sure that there's adequate clearance above the unit, otherwise it may not operate correctly.
+However, make sure that there's adequate clearance above the unit, otherwise, it may not operate correctly.

 Improving Heating Function in Cold Climates

 When running your mini split for heating purposes, it's normal for frost to build up on the outdoor coil.

 In extremely cold conditions, the dripping water may freeze before it has a chance to escape the drain pan.
 Over time, the buildup of ice can get thick enough to freeze the fan blades to the pan.
-Another problem that can occur is frozen water getting between the fins of the coil, expanding, and cracking the coil.
+Another problem that can occur is frozen water getting between the fins of the coil, expanding, and cracking it.

 A drain pan heater rests in the drain pan and plugs directly into the control board of the outdoor condenser.
 The control board signals the heater to turn on automatically in conditions where freezing is likely.

 Improving Cooling Function in Cold Climates

 When you're relying on your mini split system to keep a server room or busy kitchen cool, it's critical that the system continues to run year round, even in extreme cold.

-Be aware that only select units can be equipped with wind baffles, so if you're in a cold-weather region and rely on your mini split for year-round cooling, be sure to you select a suitable condenser and the appropriate wind baffles.
-Wind baffles are specific to both brand and model of condenser.
+Be aware that only select units can be equipped with wind baffles, so if you're in a cold-weather region and rely on your mini split for year-round cooling, be sure to select a suitable condenser and the appropriate wind baffles.
+Wind baffles are specific to both the brand and model of the condenser.